robrich/angular-tutorial/README.md

 # Angular 2 Tutorial

 Angular 2 is the next generation of the popular Angular framework.
 Learning Angular 2 is easier than Angular 1.x was but getting started can be a little bit daunting.
-In this tutorial, we will walk through getting a project setup, integrating the IT Master Look and Feel (MLAF), creating a header/footer component, and adding new pages/services.
+In this tutorial, we will walk through getting a project setup, integrating bootstrap, creating a header/footer component, and adding new pages/services.

-To view this repository online visit [https://github.intel.com/pages/FreelanceNation/angular2-tutorial/](https://github.intel.com/pages/FreelanceNation/angular2-tutorial/).
+To view this repository online visit

 ## Running Tutorial Locally